1 Introduction

 - What response was sent by the HTTP server in frame 29?

-- What is the length of the largest frame in this pcapng file?
+- What is the length of the largest frame in this PCAPng file?

 - What protocols are visible in the protocol column?